gitlabhq/gitlab-runner/docs/executors/kubernetes/index.md

 The error message can be a substring of the error message returned by the Kubernetes API.
 The `retry_limits` option has precedence over the `retry_limit` option.

-For example, if you need to control the number of TLS related errors in your environment, you can configure the `retry_limits` option to retry those errors 10 times instead of the default of five times:
+For example, configure the `retry_limits` option to retry the TLS related errors in your environment 10 times instead of the default five times:

 ```toml
 [[runners]]